lightning/bolts/02-peer-protocol.md

 The sender SHOULD set the initial `fee-satoshis` according to its estimate of cost of inclusion in a block.

-The sender MUST set `signature` to the bitcoin signature of the close transaction with the node responsible for paying the bitcoin fee paying `fee-satoshis`, without populating any output which is below the receiver's `dust-limit-satoshis`.
+The sender MUST set `signature` to the Bitcoin signature of the close transaction with the node responsible for paying the bitcoin fee paying `fee-satoshis`, without populating any output which is below the receiver's `dust-limit-satoshis`.